JaehoonYoo-byeolla/obspub/content/index.md

 Hello!
 Thank you for visiting this homepage.

-# About me

-In Fall 2024, I will be a first year Ph.d student in mathematics at Indina University Bloomington.
+In Fall 2024, I am a first year Ph.d student in mathematics at Indina University Bloomington.